Want to learn more about this at Kettering Health?

-Sports injuries can happen to anyone, just about any time you move – whether you’re doing an intense workout at the gym, or just cleaning out the garage.
+Sports injuries can happen to anyone.
 When it does, it’s important to know the facts about common home remedies and what you can do to help prevent an injury in the first place.

 How to use ice

-In order for the body to heal, it needs to deliver important proteins and oxygen to the injured area.
+For the body to heal, it must deliver important proteins and oxygen to the injured area.
 That’s why swelling occurs.
 So, while icing can help minimize pain, it should be used only over short periods.

-One question often asked is, “Does taking an anti-inflammatory prior to exercising help to prevent injuries?”
-The short answer is: no. In fact, they could lead to worsening problems.
+One question often asked is, “Does taking an anti-inflammatory before exercising help to prevent injuries?”
+The short answer is: no. They could lead to worsening problems.

 Taking these kinds of over-the-counter medications on a routine basis could also have an adverse effect on the body overall.
 Many patients who regularly use them experience stomach irritation, high blood pressure, kidney issues, and much more.
 While you might get a slight benefit from the pain control, you could be trading that for more serious issues as side effects.